laskaramaan/new-namaste-react/Chapter-2/Notes.md

 Note: create-react-app uses webpack as bundler

 But we will use **parcel**

 PARCEL is a package

-**Now what is a package?**
+### Now what is a package?

-Pacxkage is kind of a module or some piece of code, when need to use package in the project we would have to use package manager (e.g. npm, yarn)
+Package is kind of a module or some piece of code, when we need to use package in the project we would have to use package manager (e.g. npm, yarn)

 `To install npm: npm init -y // init stands for initialize, -y it skips a lot of steps`